jsca0/MiniBid/README.md

 ### Node.js Libraries Used
 MiniBid uses: express nodemon mongoose body-parser dotenv joi bcryptjs jsonwebtoken
 ### Setup and Installation
-First a new MongoDB Atlas collection should be set up.
-It should be called 'MiniBid' the connection link should be retrieved with the link's \<password> 'myFisrtDatabase' fields changed to the users password and 'MiniBid' respectively.
-This link will be used to connect the MiniBid application to the new mongoDB collection.
+First a new MongoDB collection need to be created and deployed.
+The collection's connection link string should be retrieved.
+This link will be used to connect the MiniBid server to the new mongoDB collection.

 Next there should be a ```.env``` file in MiniBid's root directory.
 The ```.env``` should have  a variable ```DB_CONNECTOR``` with the MongoDB link as its value.
 There should also be a variable ```TOKEN_SECRET``` set to a secret value, MiniBid will use this value when authenticating user tokens.